 Why are vaccinations important for my pet?

 An appropriate vaccination strategy is part of every pet’s wellness plan.
 Vaccinations are important because they help prevent viral and bacterial infectious diseases in pets.
 Our vaccination strategies are based on guidelines released by the AVMA (American Veterinary Medical Association), AAHA (American Animal Hospital Association) and the AAFP (American Association of Feline Practitioners).
 Our goal in using these guidelines is to appropriately protect pets based on lifestyle and avoid unnecessary vaccinations.
-In addition, we use non-adjuvanted vaccinations for cats wherever possible.
+In addition, we use non-adjuvanted vaccines for cats whenever possible to reduce vaccine related complications.

 What are core and non-core vaccinations?